-In September of 2010, Corporal Bouchard and Dutch attended Narcotics Detection School which was an 8 week school at the Maine Criminal Justice Academy.
+In September of 2010, Sergeant Bouchard and Dutch attended Narcotics Detection School, spending 8 weeks at the Maine Criminal Justice Academy.
 During this school, Dutch was trained to detect marijuana, hash, cocaine, crack cocaine, methamphetamine and heroin.
 The training took place in various locations that included searches in buildings, on boats, in vehicles and at airports.
-Corporal Bouchard and Dutch successfully completed this training and graduated in November of 2010.
+Sergeant Bouchard and Dutch successfully completed this training and graduated in November of 2010.

-On the streets, this K-9 team is utilized by the Auburn PD as well as surrounding departments.
-They are used on a regular basis for tracking suspects and searching for drugs in vehicles, residences, correctional facilities and schools.
-The team has also conducted demonstrations for many community organizations.
+On the streets, this K-9 team was utilized by the Auburn PD as well as surrounding departments.
+They were used on a regular basis for tracking suspects and searching for drugs in vehicles, residences, correctional facilities and schools.
+The team also conducted demonstrations for many community organizations.

 Dutch is a social dog who loves attention and enjoys work and play equally.
-He resides with Corporal Bouchard and his family in Auburn and is loving his retirement life!
+He resides with Sergeant Bouchard and his family in Auburn and is loving his retirement life!